Writing is a Business Service (in many cases)

 I formed a consultancy (henceforth known as my business site) in 2009, happily coinciding with a global recession.
 I found it difficult but not impossible to obtain work related to my professional experience in process, quality and electronic engineering.
 Suffice to say, my savings were draining rapidly.
 I found myself in China/Hong Kong, married the year before, with a baby on the way and little that you could call a reliable income.

-Something needed to be done and since I always enjoyed writing, it seemed the obvious choice.
+Since I always enjoyed writing, it seemed the obvious choice.
 Despite a long professional career, I had little in the way of an online presence and certainly no portfolio to speak of to obtain quality work.

 Knowing what I know now, I can freely admit I made my share of mistakes and this post has the enviable aim of trying to ensure you don’t repeat them.
 What do you need when starting out a paid freelancer?
 I’ll touch on each item in detail in future posts as this one is already long enough.